-- All new staff receive induction training to help them understand their roles and responsibilities. - Induction training includes, information about emergency evacuation procedures, safeguarding/child protection procedures, the provider's equality policy, and the health and safety policy. - As part of induction procedures staff will be directed to read the "Guidance for safer working practice for adults who work with children and young people."
+- All new starters receive induction training to help them understand their roles and responsibilities. - Safeguarding induction will include sharing the setting's Safeguarding and Child Protection Policy and other safeguarding policies as appropriate. - As part of the induction procedure staff will be directed to read the Guidance for safer working practice for adults who work with children and young people. - The DSL will keep a record of the Induction process for all new starters.